thinkloop/memoizerific/README.md

 ##### Results

-The results from these tests are interesting.
+The results from the tests are interesting.
-While LRU-Memoize performed quite well when there were few arguments, and lots of cache hits, it quickly started to fall apart as the environment became more challenging.
+While LRU-Memoize performed quite well with few arguments and lots of cache hits, it quickly started to fall apart as the environment became more challenging.
-Once we got to 4 arguments it became 5x-10x-20x slower than the other two, and began to hit severe levels that could potentially cause real-life problems.
+At 4+ arguments it was 5x-10x-20x slower than the other contenders, and began to hit severe performance issues that could potentially cause real-world problems.
 I would not recommend it for heavy production use.

-Memoizee came in a solid second place, being outperformed by Memoizerific by an average of 31%.
+Memoizee came in a solid second place, around 31% less performant than Memoizerific.
-While not insignificant, in many real-world scenarios this will not make a huge difference, unless the memoized function is being called repetitively in a loop, or through heavy recursion.
-What counts, is that it degraded nicely, and stayed within reasonable sub 1s levels.
+In most scenarios this would not be very noticeable.
+In some demanding ones, such as memoizing in a loop, or through a long recursion chain, it might be.
+Importantly though, it degraded very gracefully, and remained within sub 1s levels almost all the time.
-It is a sturdy library and I would be comfortable recommending it for production use.
+Memoizee is a sturdy, well-built library that I would recommend for production use.

-Memoizerific was clearly the big performance winner.
-It was built with complex real-world use in mind, and I would biasedly recommend it.
+Memoizerific was the performance winner.
+It is built with complex real-world use in mind.
+I would, of course, recommend it for serious production use.